AgenttiX/freeradius-letsencrypt/README.md

-TODO: Android and Linux clients work, but Windows doesn't when using the log-in credentials, probably due to certificate validation issues.
+TODO: Android and Linux clients work, but Windows doesn't when using the log-in credentials, unless certificate validation is disabled.
+Therefore, there is probably an issue with the certificate.

 ## Instructions
 - Join the server to the domain with Samba as usual